A little Flash Fiction about a painting...

 I hate the man—hate the oily painting.

 That’s why I’m here . . . to die.

 He spoke to me once, with thin, paint-greased paper lips and follicles of hair moving up and down, his eyebrows dipped together into a horrid scowl.
 He spoke oily words, words that made the air thick and greasy.

 “Any asshole knows how to die,” the old man scoffed with dead breath.
 “The hard part is learning how to live, how to survive.”

 Before they hung the painting here, they gave me a puppy with brown spots.
 I guess it was supposed to make me feel better, but it didn’t.
 Animals get to run outside, smell the air, and feel the rain.
 The pup got loose and bolted out the front door, jumping and playing in the rain-soaked yard.
 I begged it not to go, not to tramp through the mud, begged it to return, but it wouldn’t listen.
 It didn’t care.
 Sadly, I left it, and walked back to my room, back to my sickbed, back to the life that is not life, but only death in another form.

 The filthy mud-strewn pup followed me, jumped on my clean white sheets, and then peed on my sweat-stained pillow.

-I drowned it in the tub and wrapped it in the Sunday paper, put it in the back of my closet that was already filled with the bodies of dead children’s toys.
+I drowned it in the tub wrapped it in the Sunday paper, and put it in the back of my closet was already filled with the bodies of dead children’s toys.
 Toys donated by the families of other cancer victims.
 Toys I never play with because they feel unclean and smell like sweat, like the puppy, like the painting . . . like me.